adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### Draft

-The v6 APIs provides for an incremental creation of resource by introducing the concept of “DRAFT”.
-The incremental creation of any resource is really helpful, especially when it constitutes one of many complex components.
+The v6 APIs provides the capability for an incremental creation of a resource by introducing the concept of “DRAFT”.
+The incremental creation of any resource is really helpful, especially when it is constituted of many complex components.
 Draft is a temporary or primitive stage of the final intended resource that can be updated in steps to create the final resource.

 This example illustrates a stepwise creation of an agreement: